 The Door - front door to the Great House, where Noel would meet various celebrities and Crinkley Bottom residents.

-Gotchas - known as the 'Gotcha Oscars' until 1993, when the American Academy objected.
+Gotchas - elaborate practical jokes played on celebrities.
+Known as the 'Gotcha Oscars' until 1993, when the American Academy objected.
 One of the show's most popular features, they started on the Saturday Roadshow in 1988, meaning in 11 years over a hundred celebs found themselves the recipient of a Gotcha.
 Probably the greatest Gotchee of all remains DLT - when Noel and his team infiltrated his Saturday morning darts quiz on Radio 1, the Hairy Monster went apoplectic with rage, and provided us with one of the greatest televisual moments ever - "YOU ARE A DEAD MAN!!!"
 A revengeful DLT then proceeded to sabotage the entire programme.

 Other memorable Gotcha victims include the highly suspicious Derek Jameson who eventually had to be Gotchaed three times over; Phillip Schofield getting his head stuck in a guillotine whilst presenting the Radio 1 Roadshow; Kriss Akabussi who laughed hysterically for five minutes following his Gotcha reveal; Jon Pertwee who took some time to cotton on even after Noel had presented him with his award; and Lionel Blair, with his famous 'Blair Stare' at a disguised Noel.